osmosis-labs/osmosis/docs/LP rewards/proposed_architecture/README.md

 Per denomination we are rewarding lock-ups for, we store one accumulator value per bonding duration.
 So there is one accumulator for each (lockable denom, supported reward duration) pair.

 Then at epoch time, when adding rewards for `1 day` bonds, the code finds the number of tokens that are bonded for > 1 day, by looking at the accumulation store.
-Then we can increment the accumulator's value for that denom / duration pair by `LP rewards for > 1 day / number of tokens bonded for > 1 day`.
+Then we just increment the accumulator for 1 day bond rewards of that denomination accordingly.
+(Increment it by `(LP rewards for > 1 day) / (number of tokens bonded for > 1 day)`)

 These rewards for `> 1 day` duration only get added to `> 1 day` accumulator, not the other accumulators.
-People who have locked longer get all the rewards using the method described in claiming rewards:
+People who have locked longer get all the rewards using the method described in the next section, claiming rewards.

 #### Claiming rewards